Gabriel Tamaș: England and Steaua București

 On 19 May 2010, Tamaș signed a three-year contract with the option of another year with West Bromwich Albion which paid a fee of £800,000 to Auxerre for his permanent transfer.
 He made his Premier League debut in a heavy 6–0 away loss to Chelsea on 14 August.
 However, he delivered an impressive performance in his first top-flight season, and at one point, the club gave him a raise, manager Di Matteo stating: "Gabi is an important figure at West Bromwich.
 Both on the field and off it".
 His performances in 2010 earned him the fifth place in the Romanian Footballer of the Year award.
 On 11 September 2011, he elbowed James Vaughan in the face inside his own penalty area in a match against Norwich City; the referee gave no penalty, but Tamaș was handed a three-match ban for violent conduct.
 On 26 September 2012, he opened the score for West Brom in the third minute of an eventual 2–1 loss to Liverpool in the League Cup.
 After he ended his playing career in 2023, he said it was the most beautiful moment of his career.
 He terminated his contract with WBA by mutual consent in September 2013.
 The following month, he spent only a week at CFR Cluj, having been dismissed due to an incident in a bar.

 On 17 January 2014, Tamaș remained in England, signing for Football League Championship side Doncaster Rovers.
 Upon the expiry of his contract, he moved to Watford in the same league on a one-year agreement effective from 1 July 2014.
 After nursing a cruciate knee ligament injury for several months, he left Watford in January 2015.
 On 15 January 2015, Tamaș signed a two-year contract with Steaua București—the cross-town rival of his former club Dinamo, helping the team win The Treble.
-He was used by coach Constantin Gâlcă in ten league appearances in the remainder of the campaign.
+He was used by coach Constantin Gâlcă in ten league games in the remainder of the campaign.
 Subsequently, he played the entire match in the 3–0 win over Pandurii Târgu Jiu in the Cupa Ligii final.
 He was also sent in the 77th minute to replace Fernando Varela in another 3–0 victory against Universitatea Cluj in the Cupa României final.